-“I assure you that as a counselor of all the conservation merit badges and as an honoree of the William T. Hornaday Award,” Capp writes, “our legacy of conservation is very much on my mind and part of our plans.”
+“I assure you that as a counselor of all the conservation merit badges,” Capp writes, “our legacy of conservation is very much on my mind and part of our plans.”

 Lodges are also reminded to follow the applicable state and local laws regarding transporting wood across state lines.